Ebaka716/designSystem/memory-bank/progress.md

 - Renamed `CardV1` props (`title`->`cardTitle`, `content`->`cardContent`) due to naming conflicts with standard HTML attributes revealed by stricter type checking/linting.
 - Implemented sticky footer layout in `CardV1` using flexbox to ensure footer always appears at the bottom.
 - Refined padding approach for `CardActionFooterV1`, applying it directly to instances in combined examples rather than modifying the component globally.
+- Decided to refactor the `testing/page.tsx` into sub-pages due to increasing size and complexity.